71tech/ODIN/README.md

 :warning: The field name BUTXT for the document header text has recently been changed to the correct identifier BKTXT.
 If you still want to use BUTXT, use the alias table ZODIN_ALIAS.
+If you use this field in an extension, you have to adjust your coding (replace BUTXT with BKTXT).

 # Open Document Interface (ODIN)